What parents need to know

-The tree players explore via the game's five friends is a wondrous sight that can't help but draw kids in.
+The tree that players explore via the game's five friends is a wondrous sight that draws kids in.
 And the simple point-and-click action is pretty much the definition of accessible design.

 Kids will solve puzzles mostly by trial-and-error.
 Themes of environmentalism and ecosystem preservation are overt and will cause thoughtful kids to ponder plant and animal relationships.

 Some instruction is provided, but players are generally left to identify and work out solutions to puzzles on their own.
 They may need to look up walkthrough videos for the game's trickier areas.